 Their happy hour and drink menu specializes in tropical cocktails like Pina Colada, Rhum Punch, and my favorite, the dirty banana.

 Leave a little extra time for parking.
-Bang Up to the Elephant is tucked into Capitol Hill, where parking is limited.
+Bang Up to the Elephant is tucked into Capitol Hill, with limited parking.
 But don't let that scare you.
 Just leave a few minutes earlier.
 Their food is worth the extra effort!

 Address: 1310 Pearl St, Denver, CO 80203